boickle/vayd-enterprise-manager/APPOINTMENT_REQUEST_PAYLOAD.md

 ### Appointment Search Timeframe

-The date range for searching available appointments is dynamically adjusted based on `howSoon`:
+The date range for searching available appointments is dynamically adjusted based on `howSoon` using day offsets from today (today = day 0).
+All ranges are inclusive:

-- "Emergent – today": 1 day (today only) - **Note**: No search is performed, Client Liaison contacts client
+- **"Emergent – today"**: Do not auto-search - Handled manually by Client Liaison for same-day coordination
-- "Urgent – within 24–48 hours": 2 days - **Note**: No search is performed, Client Liaison contacts client
+- **"Urgent – within 24–48 hours"**: Do not auto-search - Handled manually by Client Liaison
-- "Soon – sometime this week": 7 days
+- **"Soon – sometime this week"**: Search window: Start: +1 days, End: +7 days (7 days total)
+- **"In 3–4 weeks"**: Search window: Start: +21 days, End: +35 days (15 days total)
-- "Flexible – within the next month": 30 days
+- **"Flexible – within the next month"**: Search window: Start: +4 days, End: +42 days (about 6 weeks, 39 days total)
-- "Routine – in about 3 months": 42 days (capped at 6 weeks)
+- **"Routine – in about 3 months"**: Search window: Start: +75 days (2.5 months), End: +105 days (3.5 months, 31 days total)
-- "Planned – in about 6 months": 42 days (capped at 6 weeks)
+- **"Planned – in about 6 months"**: Search window: Start: +135 days (4.5 months), End: +165 days (5.5 months, 31 days total)
-- "Future – in about 12 months": 42 days (capped at 6 weeks)
+- **"Future – in about 12 months"**: Search window: Start: +345 days (11.5 months), End: +365 days (12 months, 21 days total)

-The search is always capped at a maximum of 6 weeks (42 days) in the future.
+**Developer Notes:**
+- Normalize everything to day offsets from today
+- Use `today + min_days` and `today + max_days` when querying availability
+- Skip searching for "Emergent" and "Urgent"; those go to Client Liaison workflow
+- Using days avoids month-length edge cases and keeps logic consistent

 ### Geocoding